 This general course in Art Appreciation is open to all college students.
 It includes critical evaluation of selected works of painting, sculpture, architecture, and industrial design and a study of the principles of design from a layman's standpoint and of art in relation to everyday life.
 (3 lecture hours per week).
 Prerequisites: ENGL 0310 and READ 0310.
+[CB5007035130]

-Art History I
+ARTS 1303 Art History I (3 credits)

 This course includes a critical and analytical study of the great historical works of art in architecture, sculpture, painting, and the minor arts from pre-historic times through the medieval period.
 (3 lecture hours per week).
 Prerequisites: ENGL 0310 and READ 0310.
-[CB5007035230]

-Art History II
+ARTS 1304 Art History II (3 credits)